chalatz/tours/pages/tours/driving/beach-tour-of-rhodes.md

   - text: Entrance Fees, Food, Drinks, (Tips optional)
 end_page:
   long_text: "**“Rhodes Private Tours”** is a Leading Provider of Exclusive and Personalized
     Tour Experiences.
-We deliver Private Beach Tours at very affordable rates.
+We deliver Private Fun Beach Tours at very affordable rates.
     All our tours are fully customizable to suit your travel needs, interests, schedules, and dates."
   short_text: Experts in Rhodes Beach Tours